Choosing the Right Employer: Five Things to Look Out For as a Working Mom

-1. Opportunities to grow and develop
+1. What opportunities exist to grow and develop as a working mom?

 Eighty-four percent of women in the 2025 report said they want to grow in their careers.
 Yet nearly half are actively looking for new work because they feel stuck.
 For many, it is not about chasing promotions.
 It is about the quiet need for progress, purpose and development.